MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/trigger-approval.md

 ## Task 5 - View the Completed Approval

-In this task use the Business Approval Management application of the Approvals Kit to view the updated status of the approved request.
+In this task, use the Business Approval Management application of the Approvals Kit to view the updated status of the approved request.

 1. Select **Solutions** from the left navigation of the Power Automate web portal